khoidauminh/coffeevis_rs/src/data/README.md

-# The Forgein Communicator Module
+# The Foreign Communicator Module

 This is a method for coffeevis to communicate with other programs via tmp files without the complications of